darenliang/darenliang.com/content/posts/javagony.md

 These statements can be substituted for try catch statements and recursion.

-Although Javagony is not the least bit fun to write, it makes you think about clever tricks that utilize many Java's obscure features.
+Although Javagony is not the least bit fun to write, it makes you think about clever tricks that utilize many of Java's obscure features.

 Here is an example of counting to n in Javagony: